 - A nutritious diet during your pregnancy is one of the most important things you can do for your baby's growth and development.

 - Some nutrient needs increase during pregnancy; all can be met by a healthy diet and a prenatal supplement.

 - Healthy pregnancy eating should include Folic Acid and Zinc, as they are especially important during the first trimester to support development of brain and nervous system.

 Your baby’s growth and development is dependent on you for complete nutrition.
 What you eat or don’t eat plays a key role in a healthy pregnancy.

-Key nutrients for healthy pregnancy eating and why they’re important to you and your baby:
+Key nutrients for healthy pregnancy eating and why they’re important:

 - Protein — The building block for so many things from enzymes to antibodies, and from muscles to collagen.
 During pregnancy, your protein needs will increase from about 50 grams to 71 grams per day.

 - Fats — Critical for brain and eye development, omega-3 fatty acids—particularly DHA— are in short supply for many women.
 Your obstetrician may recommend a DHA supplement.

 - Fiber — Fiber can help with constipation, a common side effect of pregnancy.

 - Carbohydrates — Carbs are the primary fuel for you and your baby.
 Choose whole grains, fruits and vegetables which provide fiber and other important nutrients.
 Avoid carbohydrates with added sugar, such as sugary drinks.

 - Calcium & Vitamin D — Together, they’re the foundation for healthy bones and teeth.
 To guard against your bones being depleted to provide what baby needs, get enough Calcium in your diet.
 Your doctor may recommend a Calcium supplement, a good idea for most pregnant women.